The rank of diluted random graphs: Locally finite graphs and their adjacency operators

-We now apply the above results to Galton-Watson trees.
-Let $F_*$ be a distribution on $\N$ with finite mean, and let $\cT$ be a GWT with {\em degree} distribution $F_*$, i.e. a random locally finite rooted tree obtained by a Galton-Watson branching process where the root has offspring distribution $F_*$ and all other genitors have offspring distribution $F$, where
+We now apply the above results to Galton--Watson trees.
+Let $F_*$ be a distribution on $\N$ with finite mean, and let $\cT$ be a GWT with \textit{degree} distribution $F_*$, that is, a random locally finite rooted tree obtained by a Galton--Watson branching process where the root has offspring distribution $F_*$, and all other genitors have offspring distribution $F$, where

-In the rest of this paper, we will make the following second moment assumption on the distribution $F_*$: $\sum_k k^2F_*(k) < \infty$, or equivalently $\sum_k k F(k) < \infty$.
-It is in fact a sufficient condition for all the previous results to hold almost surely :

-\begin{proposition} If $F_*$ has a finite second moment, then $\cT$ satisfies $(A)$ and $(B)$ with probability one.
-In particular, the adjacency operator $A$ is almost surely self-adjoint, and the atomic mass at zero of the spectral measure at the root of $\cT$ is characterized by the fixed-point equation (\ref{eq:recmu0}). \end{proposition}

-\bp Let $N$ denote a generic random variables with law $F$.
-For (B), it is well-known (and easy to check by a martingale argument) that the size of the $n^\textrm{th}$ generation in a GWT with offspring distribution $F$ behaves like $\EE^n N$ as $n\to\infty$, in the precise sense that almost surely, $ n^{-1}\log |\partial (T)_n|\to \EE N$, which is finite by assumption.
-As far as (A) is concerned now, if $\cT$ is finite there is nothing to do.
-Now if $\cT$ is infinite, we build an exhausting sequence of finite vertex subsets with uniformly bounded boundary degree as follows: the finite first moment assumption on $F$ guarantees the existence of a large enough integer $\kappa\geq 1$ so that
+In the rest of this paper, we will make the following second moment assumption on the distribution $F_*\dvtx\sum_k k^2F_*(k) < \infty$, or equivalently $\sum_k k F(k) < \infty$.
+It is in fact a sufficient condition for all the previous results to hold almost surely. \begin{proposition} If $F_*$ has a finite second moment, then $\cT$ satisfies \hyperlink{assumA}{\textup{(A)}} and~(\ref{equB}) with probability one.
+In particular, the adjacency operator $A$ is almost surely self-adjoint, and the atomic mass at zero of the spectral measure at the root of $\cT$ is characterized by the fixed-point equation (\ref{eq:recmu0}). \end{proposition} \begin{pf} Let $N$ denote a generic random variable with law $F$.
+For (\ref{equB}), it is well known (and easy to check by a martingale argument) that the size of the $n$th generation in a GWT with offspring distribution $F$ behaves like $\EE ^n N$ as $n\to\infty$, in the precise sense that almost surely, ${ n^{-1}\log}|\partial(T)_n|\to\EE N$, which is finite by assumption.
+As far as \hyperlink{assumA}{(A)} is concerned now, if $\cT$ is finite there is nothing to do.
+Now if $\cT$ is infinite, we build an exhausting sequence of finite vertex subsets with uniformly bounded boundary degree as follows: the finite first moment assumption on $F$ guarantees the existence of a large enough integer $\kappa\geq1$ so that